 The second route stays on the Ohio for a stretch, then turns off on the Cumberland River through Barkley Lock.
 Twenty miles longer but often faster.
 At the junction we plainly could see the point where the brown crap water flowing from the north mixed with the clearer southern water.

 Lest anyone think all we do is complain about rivers, we found the Cumberland to be awesome.

 Although there were stretches with erector-set industry along the shore, the river was narrow, the trees were green, and the current was modest.

 A great day of traveling, even upstream.

 We know, we know.
 All the river pictures are starting to look the same.
 Trust us though.
 Some rivers—like the Hudson and the Cumberland—are way better than others even if the photos don’t show it.

 As an aside, Old Crow Medicine Show has a catchy song about rocking like a wagon wheel, which sort of makes no sense.
 What really makes no sense is the line about heading west from the Cumberland Gap to Johnson City.
 Anyone from Tennessee knows full well you can’t do that.

-There’s a boating app called Nebo that many Loopers use to keep track of friends’ progress.
+There’s a newish boating app called Nebo that many Loopers use to keep track of other boats.
 It’s kind of a cross between VesselFinder and Find My Friends.
 We were able to confirm electronically that our little pack was intact through the day.
 Which we could have done by just looking behind us, of course, but we also could see the progress of people who weren’t at Paducah last night.

 Just past the lock we pulled in to Green Turtle.
-We plan to stay here a few days before heading up the Tennessee for Chattanooga.
+We plan to stay here a few days before heading up the Tennessee towards Chattanooga.